textpattern/textpattern.github.io/administration/diagnostics-panel.md

 DNS lookup failed: {site URL}.
 {: .alert-block .warning}

 This means the 'Site URL' preference value in the [Preferences panel](/administration/preferences-panel) is probably incorrect; possibly the wrong name, a spelling mistake, or missing altogether.
-Check the value and make sure it's entered exactly like this, `example.com`, replacing your domain name and TLD extension.
+Check the value and make sure it's entered exactly like this, `example.com`, replacing your domain name and subdirecrory where appropriate.

 Site URL preference might be incorrect: {site URL}.
 {: .alert-block .warning}